LaunchCodeEducation/web-fundamentals/assignments/blogz/README.md

 If you try to run the app at this point, you will enounter errors.
 We have left out some important code, which you'll be writing for this assignment.

+For an in-depth look at the starter code, watch the [walkthrough][starter-code-walkthrough].

 ### Starter code

 Review the starter code in the project.
 It is essentially the solution to the build-a-blog assignment, with a few notable additions.
 In particular, we've added most of the code necessary to allow users to create accounts and log in and out.